DanielHarrod/mec-mini-projects/Capstone/deploy/README.md

-# Assignment 24.6
+# Diabetes Capstone

-## 24.6 - Part 1 Folder overview
+## Folder overview
-- src\data - has external, preprocessed, and processed data(with key)
+- data - has external, preprocessed, and processed data(with key)
+  - \external - Place the LLCP2002.XPT.zip file in this location, this contains 328 features from the telephone surveys/.
+  - \preprocessed - Contains a zip file with diabetes.csv.zip containing 21 selected features.
+  - \processed - Contains a zip file with diabetes.csv.zip containing the factorized data used in the predictions, and the diabetes_key.csv file containing the category keys.
+- src\data - contains the preprocessing and make_dataset source files.
+  - make_dataset.py run from command line to generate preprocessing files.
+  - preprocessing.py used by make_dataset to read/transform/save a preprocessed file.
-- src\features - data preprocessing and data feature processing
+- src\features - contains the py files for data preprocessing and feature processing.
+  - build_features.py - run from command line to generate the processed files.
+  - featureprocessing.py - used by build_features to read/transform/save a processed file and key file.
+  - fp.ipynb - Used to generate py code to do validation and unit test.
+  - test_feature_processing.py - used to test input and output files, label validation, encoding, and min max ranges for categorical fields.
 - src\models - trains the model and saves to the api folder
+  - train_model.py - used to train and save a model that will be deployed to the docker container.
 - src\visualization - future

-## 24.6 - Part 2 Folder overview
 - \ - docker container and configuration
+  - docker-compose.yaml - sets up the servcies and network.
+  - dockerfile - sets the python version, source directory, requirements.txt, installs and updates pythong, sets environemnt variables, runs a uvicorn host.
+  - quick_start.ipynb - a notebook to quickly install, deploy and test the api.
+  - README.md - This document
+  - requirements.txt - python pacakages used.
 - api- web service code using fastapi
-- api\ml - model pickle file and model class used by api
+  - \ml - model pickle file and model class used by api
+- gcp_testing - contains a notebook to test positive, negative, and error cases for the gcp deployment
+- docs - contains basic api documentation

-## Project setup for 24.6
+## Project setup
 1. Acquire original src file from CDC Website, LLCP2022.XPT.zip
    - https://www.cdc.gov/brfss/annual_data/annual_2022.html
 2. Store file in \data\external\ folder